-Know More About Understanding Fentanyl Patch & Your Body
+Know More About Understanding the Fentanyl Patch & Your Body

-Although many people had never heard of Understanding Fentanyl.
-Before it claimed the life of the musician Prince in April 2016.
-This synthetic opiate pain reliever is one of the strongest opiates available today.
+This synthetic, opiate pain reliever is one of the strongest opiates available today.
 It’s 50 to 100 times more potent than morphine.
 As a result, it uses to relieve severe pain, after surgery, during cancer treatment, and to manage breakthrough pain.

-In its prescription form, Understanding Fentanyl known by names such as Actiq, Duragesic, and Sublimaze.
-However, many people obtain fentanyl without a prescription on the black market.
-When used for recreational purposes, fentanyl typically comes in the form of powder.
-Spiked on blotted paper or mixed with heroin, cocaine or other street drugs to amplify the potency.
+In its prescription form, Fentanyl is known by names such as Actiq, Duragesic, and Sublimaze.
+However, many people obtain Fentanyl without a prescription on the black market.
+When used for recreational purposes, Fentanyl typically comes in the form of powder.
+Spiked on blotted paper or mixed with heroin, cocaine, or other street drugs to amplify the potency.

 How Long Does Fentanyl Stay in Your System?

-The elimination half-life of fentanyl is subject to some variation based on the method.
-Which it’s administered.
-When taken intravenously, fentanyl patch has an elimination half-life of approximately 2 to 4 hours in adults.
+The elimination half-life of Fentanyl is subject to some variation based on the method, which it’s administered.
+When taken intravenously, the fentanyl patch has an elimination half-life of approximately 2 to 4 hours in adults.
 Meaning it takes approximately 11 to 22 hours to leave your system.

-If you use the patch or lozenge, Understanding Fentanyl exhibits a half-life of approximately seven hours.
-It will take around 36 hours for the drug to completely leave your system after you stop using.
+If you use the patch or lozenge, Fentanyl exhibits a half-life of approximately seven hours.
+It will take around 36 hours for the drug to completely leave your system after you stop using it.

 How Long Does Fentanyl Stay in Your Urine?